davidyyd/Princeton-cluster/DEPARTMENT.md

 ```

 ### Cancel a job
-`scancel` is used to cancel a job by the job ID.
-You can cancel a job by its ID:
+`scancel` is used to cancel job in the cluster.
+You can cancel a job by its job ID:
 ```bash
 scancel $job_id
 ```
-It can also be used to cancel all your jobs at once without specifying the user:
+It is also possible to cancel all your jobs at once by specifying the NetID:
 ```bash
 scancel -u $NetID
 ```